tikv/migration/cdc/tests/README.md

 #### Run integration tests locally

-1. Run `make integration_test_build` to generate `tikv-cdc` binaries for integration test

-2. Run `make integration_test` to execute the integration tests.
+1. Run `make integration_test` to execute the integration tests.
 This command will

+   1. Download all required executables.
-   1. Check that all required executables exist.
+   2. Check that all required executables exist.
+   3. Generate `tikv-cdc` binaries for integration test.
-   2. Execute `tests/integration_tests/run.sh`
+   4. Execute `tests/integration_tests/run.sh`

    > If want to run one integration test case only, just pass the CASE parameter, e.g. `make integration_test CASE=autorandom`.
    >